s186969/DATA2410-Portfolio-2/README.md

 # DATA2410 Portfolio 2
-Reliable Transport Protocol (DRTP) is a simple file transfer application that is built on top of UDP.
-The main objective of this application is to transfer a JPG file to the destination where it will be named to *received_image.jpg*.
+DATA2410 Reliable Transport Protocol (DRTP) is a simple file transfer application that is built on top of UDP.
+The main objective of this application is to transfer a JPG file to the destination, where it will be renamed to *received_image.jpg*.
 The application consists of a client and a server that ensures reliable data transfer of files by establishing a connection using a three-way handshake.
 In addition, the application will utilise three reliable methods that a user can select to secure the transmission.
 Each packet in the transmission will consist of 1472 bytes, with 12 bytes of header and 1460 bytes of data.

 ## Requirements
 - Python 3.6 or higher